peterjc/galaxy_blast/tools/blast_rbh/README.rst

-        - Avoid extra database and BLAST search in self-comparison mode. v0.1.4  - Check for duplicate FASTA identifiers (workaround for makeblastdb not treating this as an error, leading to confusing RBH output).
+        - Avoid extra database and BLAST search in self-comparison mode. v0.1.4  - Check for duplicate FASTA identifiers (workaround for makeblastdb not treating this as an error, leading to confusing RBH output). v0.1.5  - Clarify documentation for using the Python script outside Galaxy.
 ======= ======================================================================